 God’s Glory in Judgment

-In this excerpt from a message at our 2010 National Conference, R.C.
-Sproul considers God’s glory in judgment as he addressed the question, “Can We Enjoy Heaven Knowing of Loved Ones in Hell?”
+In this excerpt, R.C.
+Sproul considers God’s glory in judgment from a message in which he addressed the question, “Can We Enjoy Heaven Knowing of Loved Ones in Hell?”

 You know, I hate the doctrine of hell in many ways.
 I can’t stand the thought of anybody being in hell, even Hitler.
 Because I am so Hitler-esque.
 Monstrous sinners I can relate to.
 The holy One of Israel is the alien.
 That’s why we’re brought up short when God plunges the world into a flood, institutes the ban at Jericho, swallows up Korah and his co-rebellions, strikes Uzzah down when he touches the ark of the covenant, consumes the sons of Aaron because they play around in worship, or immediately lets his judgment fall upon Ananias and Sapphira.
 And we look at these people who are like us and we say, “Oh, poor Ananias, poor Sapphira, poor Uzzah, poor Nadab and Abihu.”
 Because if the holiness of God is compromised, if it’s desecrated, it’s no skin off our nose.